 Contextual Intelligence: Getting to the “Issues Behind the Issues” on the Value of Medicines

-As we counsel 3D clients on how to align their communication efforts around value and access, we point out that context matters!
+As we counsel 3D Communications clients on how to align their communication efforts around value and access, we point out that context matters.
 But what does this mean and why is it important?
-The answers lie in contextual intelligence, a concept that has been in social science and business management circles for quite some time, but is only beginning to enter the pharmaceutical and device marketing vernacular and practice.
-What is contextual intelligence?
+The answers lie in contextual intelligence (CI), a concept that has been in social science and business management circles for quite some time, but is only beginning to enter the pharmaceutical and device marketing vernacular and practice.

-By the time marketing approval is received, most clients will have already collected or are in the process of collecting their data that will drive launch and post-launch efforts.
-Importantly, contextual intelligence allows clients to further delineate, refine, and assign meaning based on who they’ve identified to be their most important stakeholders, and in turn, how these stakeholders influence target audiences or public interest in market access of a drug or device.
+By the time marketing approval is received, most clients will have already collected or are in the process of collecting data that will drive launch and post-launch efforts.
+Importantly, CI allows clients to further delineate, refine, and assign meaning based on whom they’ve identified to be their most important stakeholders, and in turn, how these stakeholders influence target audiences or public interest in market access of a drug or device.